 If you are used to row gardening, you may notice that we are planting closer together.
 That is because in raised or framed bed gardening, you can plant more intensively.
 The plants will be closer together which will help shade the soil resulting in less moisture loss and less weeds.
 This means less work for us!
 Yay!

-If you make out your garden plan, and have a few squares left over, I recommend adding a few flowers.
+If you make out your garden plan and have a few squares left over, I recommend adding a few flowers.
 Not only do they provide beauty for your garden, but they are great for attracting bees to help pollinate your vegetables.

 But when I plant them, I plant them very thickly on either side of my trellis, so I really have two, wide rows instead of a single thin row like older gardens.

 For more information on Square Foot Gardening, I highly recommend the book, “All New Square Foot Gardening” by Mel Bartholomew.
 I don’t follow his advice exactly, but my plan is loosely based on his ideas.

 Below is a sample plan I drew out for a 4′ x 12′ garden bed.
 The cucumbers and peas will need to be grown on a trellis.
 You can buy garden fence posts and trellis netting or welded wire fencing to grow them on.
 You will also need to purchase wire tomato cages for the tomato plants.

 As you are designing your garden area, keep in mind that taller plants need to be to the north or west side of the garden area so they don’t shade the shorter crops.
-This plan is designed to be flexible, so change out any veggies you don’t like with something you will eat, heeding the space recommendations above.
+This plan is designed to be flexible, so change out any veggies you don’t like with something you will eat, heeding the space and height recommendations above.